 The helm console is the main operating position on your Pursuit.
-For increased visibility, a fold-down step is integrated into the bottom of the console.
+For increased visibility a step is integrated into the bottom of the console.
 Flip the step up or down to use or store.
-Ensure that the locking latch is engaged when the step is stored in the up position.
+A top loading glove box is located on top of the helm console.
+Inside the glovebox is a wireless contact phone charger.
 There is a single USB charging port.
 This USB is also connected to the stereo to allow for connectivity between your phone and the stereo.
 A 12-volt power outlet is also located on the helm.